Zheyu-Wen/Academic-site/content/home/experience.md

 [[experience]]
-  title = "Graduate Researcher"
-  company = "University of Michigan, Ann Arbor" company_url = ""
+  title = "Undergraduate Researcher" company = "University of Electronic and Scientific Technology of China" company_url = "" location = "China" date_start = "2018-07-01"
-  location = "MI"
-  date_start = "2019-09-01"
-  date_end = "2019-12-31"
+  date_end = "2019-7-1"
   description = """
-  > **Reconstruction on SPECT data.**
-  * Constructed Convolutional Neural Network by Keras in Python to compress and reconstructed SPECT image’s projection.
-Explored low rank property of SPECT projection.
-Analyzed several metrics of reconstruction like NRMSE, Contrastive Rate, Contrastive to Noise Ratio. """
+  > **Intelligent Communication.**
+  * Used Neural network to replace computation costing part of BiG-AMP which is used in image reconstruction.
+  > **Matrix Factorization**
+  * Studied the Bilinear Generalized Approximate Message Passing algorithm and designed Variational Bayesian to improve the accuracy.
+Utilized Matlab to simulate   the algorithm and compared the two algorithms in the same condition."""

 +++